canyongbs/aidingapp/README.md

 \
 This repository includes the software solution known as __Aiding App™__ created by Canyon GBS™. \
 \
-The software in this repository is offerred as a fully managed and supported, SOC 2 compliant and ISO 27001:2022 certified, SaaS offerring to colleges and universities through Canyon GBS LLC.
-Additionally, the software is released as open-source under the Elastic License 2.0 (see the [license file](./LICENSE) for more details.)\
+The helpdesk technology featured in this repository is offerred as a fully managed and supported, ISO 27001:2022 certified, SaaS offerring to through Canyon GBS LLC.
+Additionally, the software is released here as source-available under the Elastic License 2.0 (see the [license file](./LICENSE) for more details.)\
 \
 _Note: This software is developed, under copyright, and trademarked by Canyon GBS LLC ([canyongbs.com](https://canyongbs.com))._

-## Key AI + CRM Features
+## Key Features

-### Artificial Intelligence

-Our robust personal assistant is designed to support your student service professionals in their day-to-day roles.
-Some key capabilities the assistant can help with includes:
+__Aiding App™__ is a cutting-edge, helpdesk solution designed to streamline and enhance the efficiency of support services.
+It provides an intuitive, feature-rich platform for managing various aspects of customer support and service delivery.

+* Contact Management
+* Service Requests
-* Research Tasks
+* SLA Management
-* Draft Communication
+* Change Management
-* Language Translation
+* Asset Management
+* AI Powered Support Assistant
-* Content Creation
+* Knowledge Base
-* Project Planning
+* Team Chat
-* Ideation
+* Task Management
-* And Much More...

 ## Technology
 ### Proudly Built With